Searching for topological dark matter in LIGO data: Analysis

-We have chosen 4 confident detections to analyze which have estimated high masses and do not show a clear chirp in their time-frequency plots to human eye, as expected from CBCs: GW190426\_190642, GW190521, GW191109\_010717 and GW200220\_061928.
-We further analyzed the marginal intermediate mass black hole triggers 200114\_020818 and 200214\_224526.
-We used the 32 s long data segments from LIGO Hanford and LIGO Livingston detectors around the events sampled at 4096 Hz from the Gravitational Wave Open Science Center (\url{https://gwosc.org}) \cite{Abbott_2023}.
-We did not use the data from Virgo even when it is available due to its lesser sensitivity which would not change our results qualitatively.
-To reduce the computing expense of these events with low-frequency ''signals'', we down-sampled the data to 409.6 Hz after filtering with an ideal low-pass filter at the half sampling frequency.
-We whitened the data by obtaining the noise power spectral density via Welch's average periodogram method with segment lengths of 512, using the \texttt{matplotlib} python package's \texttt{matplotlib.pyplot.psd} function~\cite{2007CSE.....9...90H}.
-We performed parameter estimations for the TDM scenario using our model and the BBH scenario using the \texttt{NRSur7dq4} waveforms~\cite{Varma_2019} via the \texttt{gwsurrogate} package~\cite{2014PhRvX...4c1006F}.
+For the concrete analysis, we have chosen four confident LIGO detections with high estimated masses and noise-affected chirp as expected from CBCs: GW190426\_190642, GW190521, GW191109\_010717, and GW200220\_061928.
+We further analyze the marginal intermediate-mass black hole triggers 200114\_020818 and 200214\_224526.
+We use the $32$-second long data segments from LIGO Hanford and LIGO Livingston detectors around the events sampled at $4096$ Hz from the Gravitational Wave Open Science Center (\url{https://gwosc.org}) \cite{Abbott_2023}.
+We have opt to incorporate data from Virgo due to its comparatively lower sensitivity, a decision that does not fundamentally alter our results.
+To mitigate the computational expenses associated with events exhibiting low-frequency ``signals'', we downsample the data to $409.6$ Hz after filtering using an ideal low-pass filter at half the sampling frequency.
+We whiten the data by obtaining the noise power spectral density via Welch's average periodogram method with segment lengths of $512$, using the \texttt{matplotlib} python package's \texttt{matplotlib.pyplot.psd} function~\cite{2007CSE.....9...90H}.
+We perform parameter estimations for the TDM scenario using our models outlined in Sec. \ref{dm_model} and the BBH scenario using the \texttt{NRSur7dq4} waveforms~\cite{Varma_2019} via the \texttt{gwsurrogate} package~\cite{2014PhRvX...4c1006F}.
 For sampling, we used the \texttt{dynesty} sampler~\cite{Speagle_2020} under the \texttt{Bilby} framework~\cite{2019ApJS..241...27A,2020MNRAS.499.3295R}.
-We note that our sampling is probably not optimal for finding global fits and can be stuck at locally good parts of the parameter space.
+We note that our sampling is potentially not optimal for finding globally optimized fits and may be stuck at the local likelihood maxima of the parameter space.

 For comparing hypotheses ($H$), we rely on the Bayesian evidence ($\mathcal{B}$) or the marginal likelihood